Baringa, Queensland

+Geography

+Aura Boulevard enters the locality from the south-west (Nirimba / Bells Creek) and Bells Creek Arterial Road enters from the south (Bells Creek).
+The two roads intersect at a roundabout in Baringa with Bells Creek Arterial Road continuing to the north and exiting to Corbould Park to the north-west, while Aura Boulevard continues to the east and exits to the east (Caloundra West).

 History

 Baringa is situated in the Gubbi Gubbi (Kabi) traditional Aboriginal country.
 The name Baringa comes from the Gubbi-Gubbi language and means summit or little mountain.

 The locality of Baringa was excised from Bells Creek on 18 August 2017.
 It was created to accommodate residential population growth in the Caloundra South Priority Development Area.
 The first residential land sales commenced in August 2016 with the expectation of homes being occupied from 2017.
 Baringa is part of a $5 billion master-planned community being developed by Stockland and is expected to accommodate 50,000 people after 30 years.

 Baringa State Primary School opened in 2018 on the highest point in the residential area.
 The school had an initial capacity of 470 students with plans to accommodate 1,100 students within its first 5 to 8 years.
 The founding principal was Noel Baggs.
 The school was designed to have an emphasis on science, technology, engineering, and mathematics (STEM).

 The Baringa Community Centre, a central meeting hub which was created in partnership with the Queensland Government, Sunshine Coast Council, and Stockland, opened in 2019 and 'provides a dedicated space for local people to gather and connect with each other', according to the Sunshine Coast Council.

-Construction of Baringa State Secondary College commenced in March 2020, which opened at the start of 2021 for its first student intake of Years 7 and 8 students.
+Construction of Baringa State Secondary College commenced in March 2020.
+The school opened at the start of 2021 for its first student intake of Years 7 and 8 students.
 2025 was the first year in which the college provided the full range of secondary school from Years 7 to 12.